-Before you get started on designing your dream bathroom, read these words of warning from architects, interior designers and builders.
+Before you get started on designing your dream bathroom (have you seen these great bathroom inspirations?), read these words of warning from architects, interior designers and builders.

 In my bathroom, I would never…